mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 ### Expression operators

+Many expression operators defined in the style specification have corresponding symbols to be used with the `+[NSExpression expressionWithFormat:]`, `+[NSExpression expressionForFunction:arguments:]`, or `+[NSExpression expressionForFunction:selectorName:arguments:]` method:

 In style specification | Method, function, or predicate type | Format string syntax
 -----------------------|-------------------------------------|---------------------
 `array`                | |